Lwazi-J/alx-system_engineering-devops/0x02-shell_redirections/README.md

 'find . -type d -not -name '.' | wc -l' script that counts the number of directories and sub-directories in the current directory.
 'ls -t1 | head -n 10' script that displays the 10 newest files in the current directory.
 'sort | uniq -u'   script that takes a list of words as input and prints only words that appear exactly once.
+'grep -i "root" /etc/passwd' script to Display lines containing the pattern “root” from the file /etc/passwd